keithbuhler/dissertation-story/Dissertation Story.md

 I hope it is plain that hypothetical ethical implications, if they can be made good, are highly significant.
 The task of the subsequent chapters is to make good on these claims.

-### Conclusion

-The thesis of this chapter has been the generic truth -- or the Aristotelian categorical -- that humans are practical primates.
-This generic, I have argud, captures a set of truths about the human life form and natural telos in the same manner as other respectable scientific statements, such as 'the platypus is an egg-laying mammal' and 'the baby chick becomes a rooster'.
-Every animal's nature or life form has genus and differentiam.
-For human beings, our differentiam is that we can engage in practical reasoning.
-Hence, our animality and our rationality both count.
-Being a primate entails that we are alive and share properties in common with all organic nature.
-Being a practical reasoning primate includes a set of capacities, including abstract thought but also more: speech, sociality, rational practice, and creativity.
-I also argued that the generic truth about humanity holds good in the face of important objections to the effect that we have no nature, or that our only nature is biological.
-I have not yet fully articulated what effect rationality has on our animal nature and rebutted the objection that it renders irrelevant all the prima facie natural norms arising from our animal or biological nature.
-But I have argued that there is good reason to affirm a kind of prima facie natural normativity binding on human beings.
-Getting clear on the truly ethical significance of human norms is our next task.

-# Rational and Irrational Practice

-\setlength{\epigraphwidth}{.95\textwidth}
-\begin{epigraphs}
-\qitem{Men need virtues as bees need stings.}% {---\textsc{Peter Geach, \begin{em}The Virtues \end{em}.}}
-\centering
-\end{epigraphs}

-## Introduction: Virtue as the Human Norm

-The thesis of this chapter is that certain qualities are virtues and vices for creatures like us: rational practices and practical reasoning are excellent qualities of practical rational primates -- while irrational practices and practical irrationality are natural defects.
-Where the last chapter defended the notion in general that there are human norms intrinsically binding on us in virtue of our being practical primates, this chapter delves into the recent neo-Aristotelians for specifics about what norms might bind us and why.

-Section 2 lays the groundwork for this thesis by connecting what has come before.
-I first argue a formal point: the qualities that enable and partly constitute the actualization of our life form are human virtues.
-These provide a set of criteria that a virtue theory is required to meet.
-Section 3 then shows how such qualities correspond remarkably well to traditional lists of virtues and vices.
-Virtues are traditionally defined as beneficial traits for creatures like us.
-The notion that human beings are practical, rational primates is comfortable to the a conception of human virtue as excellent rational practice and excellent practical reasoning.
-(My terms of art 'rational practice' and 'practical reasoning' will be fully explained.)
-Although the two notions are inextricably, I primarily focus on 'rational practices' in this chapter and 'practical reasoning' in the next.

-Section 4 I argue that virtues have (at least) eight common properties besides being by definition good for their possessor: namely, virtues are beneficial to all of the species (not just their possessor) and so break down the assume divide between altruistic or other-regarding virtues and egoistic or self-regarding virtues; virtues constitute excellent human *functioning*; they are especially beneficial in that they are corrective of tempting vices; virtues are not any positive traits such as those given by luck, nor are they necessarily even *acquired* at all -- rather, virtues are *acquirable*; some virtues are are excellences of "rational practicing"; others are excellences of practical reasoning about one's whole life; finally, virtues are excellences of "social reasoning" in that they enable the health and progress of societies and traditions.

-In section 5, I synthesize the views of Foot, McDowell, and MacIntyre discussed thus far and clarify their disagreements.
-In section 6 I address a few remaining objections to my account of virtue.

-## Requirements for a Successful Theory
+### Requirements for a Successful Theory

 Becoming fully or fully actualized practical rational animals requires the actualization not only of our animal nature (through growth, maturity, reproduction) but our rational potential (through intellectual growth and knowledge, and practical wisdom that sublimates all of one's emotions and bodily desires and physical settings into a good life).
-In other words:  (5) Humans are to become practical, rational animals.
+In other words:  Humans are to become practical, rational animals.
 Hursthouse points out that we do not just admire those who survive but who exemplify a *human* form of life: "The human virtues make their possessor good qua human being, one who is as ordinarily well fitted as a human being can be in not merely physical respects to live well, to flourish -- in a characteristically human way." [@hursthouse1998virtue 208.]

 As a generic, the proposition that humans are practical, rational primates is both descriptive and normative.
 If practical rational animals is what we are (by nature), then the pattern of natural normativity would lead us to expect that becoming truly or fully practical rational animals is our natural telos.
 This thought, I think, explains why Peter Geach says “Men need virtues as bees need stings."[@geach1977virtues 17] Philippa Foot and Alasdair MacIntyre echo this talk of "need" and "necessity" as well.
-(MacIntyre's most recent monograph is subtitlted,: "why human beings need the virtues."[@macintyre1999dependent] The kind of necessity being predicated here is the same kind of necessity with which a bee needs a sting or a knife needs to be sharp.
+(MacIntyre's most recent monograph is subtitlted,: "why human beings need the virtues."[@macintyre1999dependent]) The kind of necessity being predicated here is the same kind of necessity with which a bee needs a sting or a knife needs to be sharp.
 It is a formal and teleological necessity.

-That humans are practical rational animals is also the natural norm that obliges us to live in particular ways.
-What are those particular ways?
+A norm that obliges us to pursue a certain range of forms of life -- and to avoid others -- is that we are practical rational primates.
+What are those forms of life?
 The qualities of excellence for practical rational animals would be the moral and intellectual virtues, including moderation and immoderation, justice and injustice, practical wisdom and foolishness, and so on.

 To identify these virtues requires, in part, looking to exemplary humans.
 If "human" is a normative concept, then the exemplars from which to derive our notion of humanity would not be someone in process of fully actuating that life form or who has already failed to do.
 The exemplar from which to derive a concept of humanity would not be, for example, the criminally insane, or  children, not the critically ill or the handicaped, but the fully mature, practical rational primates.
 The traits of such a person are liable to be admirable and praiseworthy for creatures like us.